boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combo-chart.md

 #### Corner Radius

-This allows you to apply the specified radius to the widget corners if the **Show Border** is enabled.
-Value can be between 0 and 10.
+This allows you to apply a specified radius to the widget corners if the **Show Border** is enabled.
+The value can be between 0 and 10.

 #### Background Color